Red Dead Redemption 2 is a long game. Here’s a short version of its narrative in 7 short chapters for a quick read – spoiler alert.

 Unfortunately, in Sea of Hats you are only able to buy cosmetic items!

-It is a shame because, if you’re like me, you dress like a very sleazy pirate (in fact, that’s how a proper pirate should dress like!).
+It is a shame because, if you’re like me, you dress like a very sleazy pirate (in fact, that’s the only way a pirate should dress like!).
 Once you own your favorite character outfit and ship equipment, there’s not much else to crave for.

 There’s no character progression, no skills, no weapon upgrades, no crafting or equipment upgrades for your ship, not even craftable banana sandwiches!
 This makes the game feel pointless at times.
 My in-game bank account is filled to the brim but I don’t feel like spending my gold on anything.
 And, to be honest, I feel like I’ve only been playing it whenever a new regular update comes along, bringing with it brand new content to explore.